 - Be careful not to become overheated or dehydrated in hot weather while taking hydrochlorothiazide.
 Talk to your doctor about how much fluid you should be drinking; in some cases drinking too much fluid is just as harmful as not drinking enough fluids.

-- Talk to your doctor or pharmacist before taking any other medications with hydrochlorothiazide as some may not be suitable (including those bought over the counter).
+- Talk to your doctor or pharmacist before taking any other medications at the same time as hydrochlorothiazide because some may not be suitable (including those bought over the counter).

-- Hydrochlorothiazide starts to work within 2 hours and the peak effect occurs within 4 hours.
-The diuretic and blood pressure lowering effects may last six to 12 hours.
+- Hydrochlorothiazide starts to work within 2 hours and its peak effect occurs within 4 hours.
+The diuretic and blood pressure lowering effects of hydrochlorothiazide may last six to 12 hours.

 More about hydrochlorothiazide

 - Reviews (181)

 - Side effects

 - Dosage information